Children’s ministry faces significant challenges. Even though there are ministry successes and joys, setbacks and sorrows are commonplace.

 Praying for the ministry workers (pastors, teachers, volunteers).

-Due to ministry challenges related to COVID-19, some of our ministry workers are frustrated, disheartened, or weary.
+Due to ministry challenges, some ministry workers are frustrated, disheartened, or weary.

 - Ask the Lord to give workers the determination, steadfastness, wisdom and endurance they need.